Hands-on activities, game sheets and more

 submersed aquatic vegetation — aquatic plants such as sea grasses that live completely under water

-surface water — water that is found on the surface of the earth, such as in oceans, rivers, lakes, ponds, wetlands, streams, or seas
+surface water — water found on the surface of the ground (rivers, lakes, streams, ponds)

 surficial aquifer — layers of sand, clay, or gravel that hold water above the Floridan aquifer and close to the surface

-swamp — a flat, low-lying freshwater wetland containing trees and other vegetation
+swamp (swomp) — a flat, low-lying freshwater wetland with trees and other vegetation

 Tequestas — a tribe of Native Americans, primarily hunters and gathers, that lived in Miami and the southwest Florida area